deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 [**Torch7**](http://torch.ch/) is a computational framework written in Lua that supports machine-learning algorithms.
 It is purported to be used by large tech companies that devote in-house teams to deep learning.
 Lua is a multi-paradigm language developed in Brazil in the early 1990s.

 Torch7, while powerful, [was not designed to be widely accessible](https://news.ycombinator.com/item?id=7929216) to the Python-based academic community, nor to corporate software engineers, whose lingua franca is Java.
 Deeplearning4j was written in Java to reflect our focus on industry and ease of use.
 We believe usability is the limiting parameter that inhibits more widespread deep-learning implementations.

+### Caffe

+Caffe is a well-known and widely used machine-vision library.
+It is not intended for other deep-learning applications such as text, sound or time series data.
+Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.

 ### Licensing